Cipher-Red/Aurum/README.md

 </div>

 ## Overview
-Aurum is a Python-based terminal tool that provides email validation, domain MX record checks, and blacklist checks using the Spamhaus database.
+Aurum is a Python-based terminal tool that provides email validation, domain MX record checks, and blacklist checks using multiple DNS-based blacklists (DNSBLs).
 This tool helps users verify email validity, check if an email can receive messages, and determine whether a domain is blacklisted.

 ## Features
 - **Email Validation:** Checks if an email address is syntactically valid.
 - **MX Record Check:** Determines if the email domain has MX records, indicating its ability to receive emails.
-- **Blacklist Check:** Checks if the email domain is blacklisted on Spamhaus.
+- **Blacklist Check:** Checks if the email domain is blacklisted on multiple DNSBLs, including Spamhaus, SORBS, and Barracuda.
+- **Custom Blacklist:** Allows adding a custom internal blacklist for manual domain flagging.
 - **All-in-One Check:** Runs all three checks in sequence for comprehensive analysis.
 - **Cross-Platform:** Works on both Windows and Linux systems.